top of page

 You can access our archive by clicking the Search the Archive button on the top-right corner of every page on our website.
 It looks like this:

-You will then be taken to our Archive Portal, but you can to return to our main webpage :
+You will then be taken to SOMA's Archive Portal, but you can to return to our main webpage at any time :

-From here can be as specific or general as you wish in your searches with ArchivEra.
+From here can be as specific or general as you wish in your searches with SOMA.

 For some users, this kind of abundance is what they're looking for.
 Others might prefer narrower search results.
 The graphics below illustrate how you can filter your search results by media type, year, author, date, keywords, and a number of other possibilities.